 For more information about waterbirth, see The Waterbirth Website

 As the labour progressed I felt sharp pains in my hips, and the all-fours position became vital to take the pressure off my sacrum.
-Graham rubbed my back during contractions, and kept me supplied with drinks of hot water with honey and lemon juice.
+DH rubbed my back during contractions, and kept me supplied with drinks of hot water with honey and lemon juice.

 Norma seemed instinctively to know that I wanted to be touched as little as possible, and that I did not need her to 'deliver' the baby, but just to check that the baby and I were both well while I got on with the job of giving birth.

 During what was probably transition, the contractions were very intense and close together and overwhelming, yet I felt dreamy.
 I still felt the pain, yet seemed able to fit a lot of rest into the minute between contractions.
 My body's natural pain-managing mechanisms were working well.

 Although dreamy, I was still rational, still myself.
 I felt quite romantic during this 'dreamy' time, and kept looking at DH and thinking soppy things, like how much I loved him and how wonderful it was that I was having our baby.